spatie/blink/README.md

 We got the idea and the name for this package from [Statamic's Blink helper](https://docs.statamic.com/addons/helpers#blink-cache).
 We reached out to them and got permission for using the `blink` name.

-## About Spatie

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License